Gana Misra

 What Makes 8-K Filings Special?

-Unlike quarterly 10-Qs or annual 10-Ks that arrive on predictable schedules, Form 8-K is the SEC's "current report"—filed whenever something material happens.
+Unlike quarterly 10-Qs or annual 10-Ks that arrive on predictable schedules, Form 8-K is the SEC's "current report" -- filed whenever something material happens.
 Think of it as a company's real-time newsflash to investors.
+According to the SEC's EDGAR filing statistics, public companies filed over 120,000 Form 8-K current reports in fiscal year 2024, making it the most frequently filed disclosure document.
 These filings cover everything from executive changes and acquisitions to bankruptcy warnings and contract terminations.

 But here's what makes them powerful: 8-Ks reveal the company's story as it happens, not weeks or months later.
 They're the breadcrumbs that lead astute investors to opportunities—or warn them of dangers—before they become obvious to everyone else.